-In connection with the annual report of GeneMax Corp. (the "Company") on Form 10-QSB for the quarter ended March 31, 2005, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Konstantine Sarafis, Chief Executive Officer and Edward Farrauto, Chief Financial Officer of the Company, each certifies for the purpose of complying with Rule 13a-14(b) or Rule 15d-14(b) of the Securities Exchange Act of 1934 (the "Exchange Act") and Section 1350 of Chapter 63 of Title 18 of the United States Code, that:
+In connection with the quarterly report of GeneMax Corp. (the "company") on Form 10-QSB for the quarter ended June 30, 2005, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Konstantine Sarafis, Chief Executive Officer and Edward Farrauto, Chief Financial Officer of the company, each certifies for the purpose of complying with Rule 13a-14(b) or Rule 15d-14(b) of the Securities Exchange Act of 1934 (the "Exchange Act") and Section 1350 of Chapter 63 of Title 18 of the United States Code, that:

-- 1. the Report fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act; and - 2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. the Report fully complies with the requirements of Section 13(a) or 15(d) of the Exchange Act; and - 2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the company.

-/s/ Konstantine Sarafis Konstantine Sarafis, President, Chief Executive Officer
+Date: August 19, 2005 /s/ Konstantine Sarafis

+Konstantine Sarafis, President, Chief Executive Officer

-/s/ Edward Farrauto Edward Farrauto, Chief Financial Office
+Date: August 19, 2005 /s/ Edward Farrauto

+Edward Farrauto, Chief Financial Office